garethjohnsdesign/michellekellystyle.com/README.md

 # Michelle Kelly

-Website for Dragonfly Scenery.
+Website for Michelle Kelly Style.
 Please go to [www.michellekellystyle.com](http://michellekellystyle.com) in case you want to take a look at the website.

 * * *